ewjee33/template/README.md

    - BaseController: Provides a RESTful interface for standard CRUD operations without session management, keeping it reusable and lightweight.
    - Custom Controllers: For multi-document updates (e.g., creating a user and profile together), controllers like UserController can create a Mongoose ClientSession and pass it to service/repository methods.
    - BaseRepository: All methods (create, findOne, update) accept an optional session: ClientSession | null parameter, defaulting to null for non-transactional use.
 This enables seamless integration with transactions when a session is provided by the controller.
+- Redis Caching:
+   - Integrated via CacheModule with cache-manager-redis-store for Redis support.
+   - BaseService includes caching logic for entity retrieval (findOne) and updates (update), using Redis to store frequently accessed data.
+   - Configure Redis settings in .env (REDIS_HOST, REDIS_PORT, REDIS_TTL).
+Adjust TTL or caching strategies in service methods as needed.